 All MMA gear should be bought with lots of consideration beforehand, and that is especially true with shin guards.
 So when you’re buying, you’ll want to look closely at things like:

 For training, make sure the padding is rather thick.
 This is where you’ll be taking a lot of hits, and you want to make sure it isn’t going to hurt when you do take a kick to the shins.
-But if you’re in a competitive fight, wear a lighter pair of shin guards.
+But if you’re in a competitive fight, wear a lighter pair of guards.
 Sacrifice protection for something more lightweight so you can move quicker, but only for competitive matches.

 Also Read: My post on kickboxing bags

-7 of the Top MMA Shin Guards
+The 7 Best MMA Shin Guards

-Contender Fight Sports MMA Grappling Shin Guards
+Contender Fight Sports

-The contenders are good options for either light sparring or more experienced fighters.
+The contenders shin guards are good options for either light sparring or more experienced fighters.
 They offer a comfortable feeling and are light, but lack padding needed for people who haven’t built up a pain tolerance.